Nevenall/ghosting-the-edge/04 Rules to Break.md

 #### Setting Difficulty

-Sniping - A kill shot on a typical human under average conditions takes a good shot so start with +3 opposition and increase as circumstances warrant.
+Sniping​—A kill shot on a typical human under average conditions takes a good shot so start with +3 opposition and increase as circumstances warrant.

 Other forms of assassination, such as poisoning, will vary in difficulty depending on the paranoia and training of the target.
 If it needs to look like an accident that can be even more complicated.